 All School of Music majors are charged a Student Music Fee of \$175 per semester, pro-rated for part-time students.
-This fee helps to offset expenditures exclusively related to music includina. limited maiors but not to accompanists. technology and infrastructure, student activities, and student tickets to concerts.
-Access to four, one-hour services each semester with a staff piano accompanist, the availability of half-hour, secondary instrument applied music lessons on a space available/ permission of secondary and major teachers for four semesters, and tickets to attend Louisville Ballet, Chamber Music Society, Kentucky Opera, Speed Concert Series, and Louisville Orchestra Classics events.
+This fee helps to offset expenditures exclusively related to music majors including, but not limited to accompanists, technology and infrastructure, student activities, and student tickets to concerts.
+Access to four, one-hour services each semester with a staff piano accompanist, the availability of half-hour, secondary instrument applied music lessons on a space available/permission of secondary and major teachers for four semesters, and tickets to attend Louisville Ballet, Chamber Music Society, Kentucky Opera, Speed Concert Series, and Louisville Orchestra Classics events.